Vesijarvi/CompilerRAE/README.md

 - `(1%2) + (3%4) * (5%6) - (2%1) / (1%2)` will evaluates to `(-23) % 8`
 - `(1%1) / (2%0)` will report a “divide by zero” error

-Please explain your design in the report, for example:

-- Idioms or Design Patterns you used
-- ....

 ## Overview of the toyLexerRAE

 The code is to find the difference between implmenting a simple Compiler in Haskell and C, which one is a functional programming language and another is imperative.